Cognitive Engineering Research Group (CERG)

 CERG members study human-system integration in complex sociotechnical systems, focusing on critical care medicine, air traffic control, power systems, and air defence.
 CERG is associated with the Schools of ITEE, Psychology, and Medicine at UQ.
 The leader of CERG is Professor Penelope Sanderson.

-We have two new positions now open in our group:
+We have a PhD scholarship now open in our group:

 Latest News More News ...

 Sanderson gives keynotes at ODAM-NES 2014 and "Legacy of Jens Rasmussen" meetings

 Penny gives an invited keynote address at the ODAM-NES 2014 conference and then a further invitred keynote address at the accompanying "Legacy of Jens Rasmussen" symposium, both in Copenhagen.